WHY YOU MIGHT CONSIDER A SHORT-TERM FIRST MORTGAGE

 - First mortgages in Australia usually are more competitive than other loans (such as caveats or second mortgages)

 - A short-term first mortgage can be organised and settled very quickly (often within 3 to 5 days)

 - You can borrow to a higher amount (otherwise known as ‘loan to value ratio’ or ‘LVR’) compared to other mortgage loans

-- Short-time first mortgages are available from an increasing number of lenders and you can often appl online, which is quick and easy
+- Short-time first mortgages are available from an increasing number of lenders, and you can often apply online, which is quick and easy

 Why you might use a first mortgage for short-term funds

-There are a range of scenarios where you might consider a first mortgage to meet short-term finance needs, including:
+There are a range of scenarios where you might consider a first mortgage to meet short-term financial needs, including: